Wallsend Harriers Covid-19 Guidance – Updated Sept 2020

 - When will the club return to normal?

-There is currently not a timeline on this, at the earliest potentially August/September 2020, but this depends on government guidelines.
+There is currently not a timeline on this, but it will depend on both local authority and government guidelines.

 - How will this be reviewed and updated?